 - General History: Starfruit, is the fruit of Averrhoa carambola, a species of tree native throughout Southeast Asia, the South Pacific and parts of East Asia.
 The tree is also cultivated throughout non-indigenous tropical areas, such as Latin America, the Caribbean, and the southern United States.
 Starfruit has ridges running down its sides (usually five, but can sometimes vary); in cross-section, it resembles a star, hence its name.
 The entire fruit is edible.
 They may also be used in cooking and can be made into relishes, preserves, and juice drinks.

 2) Plant Uses:

-- The trees are also grown as ornamental s for their abundant brightly colored and unusually-shaped fruits, as well as for their attractive dark green leaves and their lavender to pink flowers.
+- The trees are also grown as ornamentals for their abundant brightly colored and unusually-shaped fruits, as well as for their attractive dark green leaves and their lavender to pink flowers.
 The juice of the more acidic sour types can be used to clean rusty or tarnished metal (especially brass) as well as bleach rust stains from cloth.
-They may also be used as a mordant in dyeing.
+They may also be used as a mordant in dying.

 3) Growing Instructions

 - General: The carambola is a tropical and subtropical fruit.
 It can be grown at up to 4,000 feet (1,200 m) in elevation.
 It prefers full sun exposure but requires enough humidity and a total of 70 inches or more of rainfall a year.
 Carambola fruit trees do not have a soil type preference, but it requires good drainage.